Undergraduate Satisfactory Academic Progress

 4. have completed 75% of the courses attempted in the academic year in which the funds have been disbursed.

-Once a student attends beyond the 60% point of the term, he or she has earned 100% of all aid.
+Once a student attends beyond the 60% point of the term, they have earned 100% of all aid.
 The percentage is calculated by taking days attended versus total days in the student's enrollment.
 A complete withdrawal prior to this date, however, will result in aid that must be returned to its program(s).
 The percentage of aid that must be returned for federal funds will also be applied to state and institutional funding.